 WHILE LOUSY STOCK market returns can be great for those saving for retirement, many investors don’t see it that way.
 Their big fear: They’ll invest in stocks, only to get hit with a devastating market decline that triggers hefty financial losses and painful pangs of regret.

 How can you overcome this fear?
 If you’re young and just starting out, keep in mind that, while this month’s investment may take place at lofty prices, you have decades of regular investments ahead of you, and those investments will occur at all kinds of different prices.
 It’s easy to get caught up in the guessing game about the market’s short-term direction, but today’s market angst is a big distraction from the long-term story.
-Over the 40 years through year-end 2017, global stock markets—as measured by the MSCI World index—returned an average 9.9% a year, including so-called net dividends, enough to turn $10,000 into almost $441,000.
+Over the 40 years through year-end 2018, global stock markets—as measured by the MSCI World index—returned just under 9.3% a year, including so-called net dividends, enough to turn $10,000 into $345,000.

 Things are trickier if you’re older and have a large lump sum to invest.
 Perhaps you received an inheritance or a severance payment when you left your employer.
 Maybe you have been sitting in cash, worried about the stock market’s short-term direction, but now realize that you’re hurting your results.